Etymology of ‘chock-a-block’ [pt. 3]

 Meanings of the Mote and the Beam [pt.
 1]

-The mystery of Matthew 7:3‒5, the passage of the Sermon on the Mount containing…
+There are layers of mystery in Matthew 7:3‒5, the passage of the Sermon on…

 Plato’s ‘γενναῖον ψεῦδος’